-Accounts Receivable
+Accounts Receivable, net

-Accounts receivable include tuition receivable, non-student receivables (employee education notes, mortgage loans), and third-party receivables.
-Receivables are recognized only to the extent that the University has an unconditional right to consideration to which it is entitled in exchange for goods and services to students, non-students, and third parties.
+Accounts receivable includes tuition receivable, nonstudent receivables (employee education notes, mortgage loans), and third-party receivables.
+Receivables are recognized only to the extent that the University has an unconditional right to consideration to which it is entitled in exchange for goods and services to students, nonstudents, and third parties.
 Such receivables are stated at the amount management expects to collect from outstanding balances on accounts.
 Collectability of accounts receivable is assessed periodically for changes in facts and circumstances.
-The allowance for doubtful accounts amounted to \$4.3 million and \$3.8 million at June 30, 2021 and 2020, respectively.
+The allowance for doubtful accounts amounted to \$4.7 million and \$4.8 million at June 30, 2022 and 2021, respectively.